FOSS-Community/fossconf/README.md

 # FOSSConf India 2023 website

-> The monorepo for the FOSSConf India website, based on
+> The repo for the FOSSConf India website, based on
 > Astro.js and Typescript.